Private Schools

-Several dozen private schools in the northeast offer rowing as a sport.
+Several dozen private schools in the northeast offer rowing, referred to as a crew team, as a sport.
 Many have been doing it for years and compete regionally and nationally in the spring and fall regattas.
+Schools often offer both advanced teams for experienced rowers and opportunities for beginners to get their feet wet.

 Belmont Hill School, Belmont, MA